-One way to get things for free is asking your friends and family members if there’s anything that’s just sitting around their home that they could give you.
+One way to get things for free is by asking your friends and family members if there’s anything that’s sitting around their home that they could give you.
 We all horde things unconsciously, and chances are, you’ll be able to score quite a few items.

 If you don’t live too far from your family, see if they won’t mind lending you some of those things that have been gathering dust in their garage for about a decade.
 And maybe give you that old, weird-looking side table they’ve been thinking about donating anyway.

 Even if you don’t get any furniture pieces that way, every little thing counts.
 Small purchases add up quickly.